 Conclusion: Among all the spray-dried powders, the powder dried at 170°C using maltodextrin at 15% alone had comparatively lower moisture content, good flowability, higher solubility, and less wetting time compared to other combination treatments and inlet temperatures, and thus fulfils the requirement of good quality spray-dried powders.
 Certainly, carrot out grades have a significant content of total carotenoids, which makes the utilisation of such material worthwhile for processing.

-Keywords: Enzyme extraction; Encapsulation; Maltodextrin; Gum Arabica; Spray drying
+Keywords: Enzyme extraction; Encapsulation; Maltodextrin; Gum Arabica; Spray drying.

 1. INTRODUCTION